Public not invited to first meeting of the ARPA advisory committee

 The meeting was the first of the American Rescue Plan Advisory Committee, a 15-member panel that consists of 11 community leaders and four county executives, including Administrator Nate Alger.
 The committee will come up with suggestions on how $18.2 million in American Rescue Plan Act funds received by the county should be spent, though the county board has the final say.

-The non-public meeting took place at the Traverse Connect in downtown Traverse City.
+The non-public meeting took place at Traverse Connect in downtown Traverse City.

 Moore, a frequent meeting-goer, said on Monday he checked the county’s website that posts all government meetings.
 The meeting was listed for Wednesday, but had no time or agenda, he said.
 He called the administrative office and was told the agenda would be posted that afternoon.